btebe/CodeEscape/README.md

-# CodeEscape | Capstone project
+# CodeEscape | Capstone project | 2017-2018

-#Alert!
+#Notice!

-The build versions of this game for mac and windows is sadly no longer working.
+The build versions of this game for mac works for older version of mac.

 #DEMO